 Robert Carrier – (November 10, 1923 – June 27, 2006).
 Did not marry.

-Max Clendenning – He has lived in Islington with partner Ralph Adron.
+Max Clendenning – Moved in with his partner, Ralph Adron.

 Tom Courtenay – married to actress Cheryl Kennedy from 1973 to 1982.
 In 1988, he married Isabel Crossley, a stage manager at the Royal Exchange Theatre in Manchester

 Brian Strange – no news

 Benny Hill – (21 January 1924 – 20 April 1992).
 Hill never married nor had children; he proposed to two women, but neither accepted.